Skip to content

 Is the metro safe at night from Lisbon Airport?

 Yes, generally — the metro is well-staffed, well-lit, and monitored.
-Last train is around 1:00 AM.
+Last train around 1:00 AM.
 After that, take a taxi or Uber/Bolt.

 How do I get from Lisbon Airport to Belém?